ZoltanNyaradi/Beginner-Bodybilders/README.md

 ### Exercise page

 Here, you can find the workout plan with seven exercises in larger boxes and their alternatives in the smaller ones.
-If you finish an exercise, clicking the checkbox will turn the container of that exercise red, and its pair orange.
-If you click both, both will turn red, indicating you completed both exercises.
+If you finish an exercise, clicking the check will turn it red.
 On laptops and larger devices, the gap between the containers is increased, and other responsive design elements are added to both texts and images.

 ![Exercise page phone](documentation/exercise-page-phone.png)